On the Decay of Almost Periodic Solutions of Anisotropic Degenerate Parabolic-Hyperbolic Equations: Introduction

-We begin with a proposition which is central in the whole strategy of reducing to the periodic case as devised in \cite{Pv2}.
+As a final statement in this introduction, we want to establish a result which is the analog for \eqref{e1.1} of proposition~1.3 in \cite{Pv2}, for scalar conservation laws.
 We will need the following technical lemma of \cite{Pv2}, to which we refer for the proof.

 \begin{lemma} Suppose that $u(x,y)\in L^\infty(\R^n\X\R^m)$,

 Then $E$ is a set of full measure and $x\in E$ is a common Lebesgue point of the functions $I(x)=\intl_{\R^m}u(x,y)\rho(y)\,dy$, for all $\rho\in L^1(\R^m)$. \end{lemma}